dirigible-io/dirigible-io.github.io/docs-help/docs/development/devops.md

 Development & Operations
 ===

 Providing modern business applications in the Cloud nowadays requires a tight relation between the development and operations activities.
-Promoting the in-system development of full-stack applications, Eclipse Dirigible needs to cover both phases with the necessary tools and backend frameworks.
+Dirigible by promoting the in-system development for a full-stack applications needs to cover the both phases with the necessary tools and backend frameworks.

 ### Development